The National Archives (United Kingdom): Forgeries discovered in 2005

-In June 2005, journalist Ben Fenton of The Daily Telegraph received an email from a colleague asking him to investigate documents held at TNA that alleged that a British intelligence agent had, on the orders of Winston Churchill, murdered Heinrich Himmler, the head of the Nazi SS, in 1945.
+In June 2005, journalist Ben Fenton of The Daily Telegraph received an email from a colleague asking him to investigate documents held at The National Archives that alleged that a British intelligence agent had, on the orders of Winston Churchill, murdered Heinrich Himmler, the head of the Nazi SS, in 1945.
 The three documents had come to prominence after being revealed by author Martin Allen in his book Himmler's Secret War.

 On viewing photographs of the documents, Fenton's suspicions were immediately aroused by the fact that such a controversial policy was casually committed to paper, even to the extent of naming the assassin, and by the use of colourful language.
 Viewing the original documents the next day, Fenton spotted what looked like pencil marks beneath the signature on one of them.
 This confirmed his suspicions and, along with his experience of analysing historic documents, it enabled him to persuade The Daily Telegraph to pay for forensic analysis.

-TNA staff took four files, along with authenticated copies of the authors' handwriting, to Audrey Giles, a former head of Scotland Yard's Questioned Documents Unit, who confirmed that the documents were forgeries.
+The National Archives staff took four files, along with authenticated copies of the authors' handwriting, to Audrey Giles, a former head of Scotland Yard's Questioned Documents Unit, who confirmed that the documents were forgeries.
 One letter head had been printed on a laser printer and all had tear marks where they had been threaded on to the security tags.
-Further investigations by TNA staff revealed that the counterfeit documents contained errors, breaches of protocol and etiquette which their supposed authors would not have committed.
+Further investigations by National Archives staff revealed that the counterfeit documents contained errors, breaches of protocol and etiquette which their supposed authors would not have committed.

-After his account of the deception appeared in the newspaper, Fenton was contacted by a German academic, Ernst Haiger, who informed him of his own suspicions over other TNA documents cited in an earlier Allen book.
-Examination by TNA experts led to more than a dozen documents being identified as suspicious and submitted to Home Office specialists for examination.
-When they, too, were declared forgeries, the TNA called in the police.
+After his account of the deception appeared in the newspaper, Fenton was contacted by a German academic, Ernst Haiger, who informed him of his own suspicions over other National Archives documents cited in an earlier Allen book.
+Examination by The National Archives experts led to more than a dozen documents being identified as suspicious and submitted to Home Office specialists for examination.
+When they, too, were declared forgeries, TNA called in the police.